oishiso/BLOsc4SectionsForMax/ReadMe.txt

 ============================
 License
-Copyright (c) 2016 So Oishi.
+Copyright (c) 2016 So Oishi and Peter Pabon.
 All rights reserved.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.